frederikkemarin/BEND/README.md

 --- | ---
 DNABert | The overlapping k-mer tokenization strategy of DNABert causes some "missing embeddings" at the start and the end of the input sequence, as there is no context to build the k-mer tokens from.
 For `k=3`, we repeat the first and the last embedding vectors once.
 For `k=4`, we repeat the first once and the last twice.
 For `k=5`, we repeat the first and the last twice.
 For `k=6`, we repeat the first twice and the last three times.
 Nucleotide Transformer | Due to 6-mer tokenization, each embedding is repeated 6 times.
 Remainder tokens are single nucleotides and left as-is.
-GENA-LM | BPE tokens have variable length.
+GENA-LM, DNABERT-2 | BPE tokens have variable length.
 We repeat each embedding vector to the length of the sequence represented by its token.